DD-DeCaF/iam/README.md

 ### Environment

-Create a local `.env` file to override environment variables.
-See `docker-compose.yml` for development defaults.
+Specify environment variables in `docker-compose.yml`.
+See the file for default development values.

 * `CONFIGURATION`: Set to `dev` for development configuration, or `prod` for production configuration
 * `SECRET_KEY`: Flask secret key